 Technical air quality analysis projects generally include compilation and analysis of existing ambient air quality monitoring data, collection of additional monitoring data as needed, assessment of air quality trends, preparation of emission inventories, development of emissions control scenarios, modeling of meteorology, emissions, and air quality, and completion of reports revealing the impact of emissions and the air quality benefits of varying emission control levels.
 This meteorological modeling performance project will support this larger group of tasks.

 SESARM intends to concurrently address, to the extent feasible, national ambient air quality standard (NAAQS) requirements and to evaluate progress towards long-term regional haze goals.
 Because similar pollutant emissions and atmospheric processes control chemical formation and transport for fine particles, ozone, and regional haze, similar technical analyses are necessary to evaluate air quality benefits of emissions controls.
-SESARM will develop and operate a single integrated, one-atmosphere air quality modeling platform to provide the states technical analyses supporting the required air quality demonstrations.
+SESARM will develop and operate a single integrated, one-atmosphere air quality modeling platform to provide the states with technical analyses that support the required air quality demonstrations.

 Prior to this contract, an annual WRF model simulation was performed for 2007.
 The project supported by this Contract provides a detailed, quantitative and qualitative analysis of these simulated meteorological fields and their suitability for application to air quality modeling.